 Is cerebral palsy genetic?
 Parents with children who are born with cerebral palsy may wonder if their genes play a role in the onset of the condition.
 While many causes of cerebral palsy are identifiable, there are also many of unknown origin.

 To help you understand what research suggests about genetics and their influence on cerebral palsy, this article will discuss:

-- the most common causes of CP
+- What are the common causes of cerebral palsy?

-Is Cerebral Palsy Inherited?
+Is Cerebral Palsy Genetic?

 Common Causes of Cerebral Palsy

-Common causes of cerebral palsy include:
+Some of the most common causes of cerebral palsy include: